ezsystems/commerce-documentation/docs/guide/rate_and_review/rate_and_review.md

 ### Backend

-In silver.eShop backend there is a simple module to manage user rate and reviews.
+In eZ Commerce backend there is a simple module that manages user rates and reviews.

 ![](../img/rate_and_review_5.png)